Lickability/PinpointKit/README.md

 - Click on the `+` button under the “Embedded Binaries” section.
 - You will see two different `PinpointKit.xcodeproj` folders each with two different versions of the `PinpointKit.framework` nested inside a Products folder.
 - Select the top `PinpointKit.framework` for iOS.
+- In the tab bar at the top of the window, open the "Build Settings" panel.
+- Ensure that "Use Legacy Swift Version" is set to "Yes"

 - And that’s it!